 Zorian restrained himself from rolling his eyes just long enough to turn his back on her.
 Maybe her guilt trip would have been more effective if this was the first time she tried it on him.
 Still, it wasn't worth the argument, so he changed into a pricier set of clothes.
 It was totally excessive, considering he'd be spending the whole day in the train, but his mother nodded approvingly when she saw him coming down the stairs.
-She had him turn and pose like a show animal for a while, before pronouncing him 'fairly decent'.
-He went to the kitchen and, to his annoyance, mother followed after him.
+She had him turn and pose like a show animal for a while before pronouncing him 'fairly decent'.
+He went to the kitchen and, to his annoyance, Mother followed after him.
 No eating in peace today, it seemed.

 Father was thankfully on one of his 'business trips', so he wouldn't have to deal with him today.

 He entered the kitchen and frowned when he saw a bowl of porridge already waiting for him on the table.
 Usually he made his own breakfast, and he liked it that way, but he knew his mother never accepted that.
-This was her idea of a peace gesture, which meant she was going to ask something he won't like out of him.
+This was her idea of a peace gesture, which meant she was going to ask something he wouldn't like out of him.

 "I figured I'd prepare something for you today, and I know you've always liked porridge," she said.
 Zorian refrained from mentioning he hadn't liked it since he was about 8.
 "You slept longer than I thought you would, though.
 It's gone cold while I've waited for you."

-Zorian rolled his eyes and cast a slightly modified heat water spell at the porridge, which was instantly back at a pleasant temperature.
+Zorian rolled his eyes and cast a slightly modified 'heat water' spell at the porridge, which was instantly back at a pleasant temperature.

-He ate his breakfast in silence while mother talked to him at length about a crop-related dispute one of their suppliers was involved in, dancing around whatever topic she wanted to breach.
+He ate his breakfast in silence while Mother talked to him at length about a crop-related dispute one of their suppliers was involved in, dancing around whatever topic she wanted to breach.
 He effortlessly tuned out her out.
 It was practically a survival skill for every child in the Kazinski family, as both mother and father were prone to protracted lectures on every subject imaginable, but doubly so for Zorian, who was the black sheep of the family and thus subjected to such monologues more frequently than the rest.
 Thankfully, his mother thought nothing of his silence, because Zorian was always as silent as possible around his family – he had learned many years ago that this was the easiest way of getting along with them.

-"Mother," he interrupted her.
-"I just woke up via Kiri jumping on me, I haven't had a chance to go to the bathroom and now you're pestering me while I'm eating.
+"Mother," he interrupted her, "I just woke up via Kiri jumping on me, I haven't had a chance to go to the bathroom and now you're pestering me while I'm eating.
 Either get to the point or wait a couple of minutes while I finish breakfast."

 "She did it again?" his mother asked, amusement obvious in her voice.

 Zorian rubbed his eyes, not saying anything, before surreptitiously pocketing an apple from the bowl on the table while his mother wasn't looking.
-There were a lot of annoying things Kirielle did again and again, but complaining about it to mother was a waste of time.
+There were a lot of annoying things Kirielle did again and again, but complaining about it to Mother was a waste of time.
 No one in this family was on his side.

-"Oh don't be like that," his mother said, noticing his less than pleased reaction.
+"Oh, don't be like that," his mother said, noticing his less-than-pleased reaction.
 "She's just bored and playing with you.
 You take things way too seriously, just like your father."

 "I am nothing like my father!"
 Zorian half-yelled, glaring at her.
 This was why he hated eating with other people.
 He returned to his breakfast with renewed vigor, eager to finish this as soon as possible.

-"Of course you're not," mother said airily, before suddenly switching the subject.
+"Of course you're not," Mother said airily, before suddenly switching the subject.
 "Actually, this reminds me of something.
 Your father and I are going to Koth to visit Daimen."